input-output-hk/marlowe-doc/docs/platform-and-architecture/marlowe-language-guide.md

 ### Close

 A contract `Close` provides for the contract to be closed (or terminated).
-The only action that it performs is to provide refunds to the owners of accounts that contain a positive balance.
+The only action that it performs is providing refunds to the owners of accounts with a positive balance.
 This is performed one account per step, but all accounts will be refunded in a single transaction.

 Before moving onto other forms of contracts, we need to outline *values*, *observations*, and *actions*:

 - Values - include quantities that change with time, including “the current slot interval”, “the current balance of some token in an account”, and any choices that have already been made (*volatile values*).
-Values can also be combined using addition, subtraction and negation, and can be conditional on an observation.
+Values can also be combined using addition, subtraction, and negation, and can be conditional on an observation.
 - Observations - are boolean values derived by comparing values, and can be combined using the standard boolean operators.
 It is also possible to observe whether any choice has been made (for a particular identified choice).
 Observations will have a value at every step of execution.
 - Actions - happen at particular points during execution, for example:
     - depositing money
     - making a choice between various alternatives, including an *oracle* value
     - notifying the contract about an observation that became true
-- Oracles - are being developed for Cardano blockchain, and will be available for use within Marlowe on Cardano.
+- Oracles - are being developed for the Cardano blockchain, and will be available for use within Marlowe on Cardano.
 Until then we have introduced an *oracle prototype*, which is implemented in the Marlowe Playground.
-We model oracles as choices that are made by a participant with a specific Oracle role, "kraken".
+We model oracles as choices made by a participant with a specific Oracle role, "kraken".

 ### If